Mandatory Parenting Programme Guide for Divorcing Parents

 You are required to attend the MPP if you and your spouse:

 - Are unable to agree on the reason for divorce and/or ancillary matters; and

 - Have children below 21 years of age.

-Otherwise, you will not be able to file for divorce (if you intend on commencing one) or file a counterclaim (if your spouse files for divorce).
+Otherwise, you will not be able to file for divorce (if you intend to commence one) or file a counterclaim (if your spouse is the one filing for divorce).

 You may also need to attend the MPP after divorce proceedings have been initiated if the court orders you to do so.